Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6600 XT, in theory, should be a small bit faster than the Radeon RX 5500 XT overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 6600 XT should in theory be a bit superior to the Radeon RX 5500 XT in general. (explain)

-Texel RateThe Radeon RX 6600 XT is much (more or less 67%) better at anisotropic filtering than the Radeon RX 5500 XT. (explain)
+Texel RateThe Radeon RX 6600 XT will be much (approximately 67%) better at AF than the Radeon RX 5500 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison